Make sure to visit Kjerringøy on your next trip to Norway. I promise you, you wont regret it.

 Why not bring a tent and spend the night outside?
 Kjerringøy is the perfect place to camp.
 If you’re not the outdoorsy type, or just prefer to sleep in a bed, you can consider these great options instead:

-Kjerringøy Bryggehotell: A lovely 4 star hotel right by the ocean with an amazing on-site restaurant.
+Kjerringøy Bryggehotell is a lovely 4 star hotel right by the ocean with an amazing on-site restaurant.
 The hotel is located in what is considered the centre of Kjerringøy, and is within walking distance of the most popular sights.

-Kjerringøy Rorbusenter: Comfortable and charming lodging in Tårnvik, where the road ends on the Kjerringøy peninsula.
+Kjerringøy Rorbusenter has comfortable and charming lodging in Tårnvik, where the road ends on the Kjerringøy peninsula.
 The perfect choice for those eager to hike or fish, or if you just want to enjoy the quiet nature at its best.
 Restaurant available on-site.

-Scandic Havet: If you don’t plan on spending the night in Kjerringøy you should consider staying at Scandic Havet in Bodø.
+If you’re not planning on spending the night in Kjerringøy, you should consider staying at Scandic Havet in Bodø.
 Their rooms are beautiful and the rooftop restaurant has the best view of the harbour and the rest of the city.